 The red grapes are carefully transported to the grape reception area at the winery, which was built in 2002 for the sake of practicality and innovation.
 It consists of a circular, semi-buried vatroom which uses gravity to move the grapes to the vats, which are transported whole and then crushed as they fall into the fermenting tanks.
 This is done to preserve the maximum aromatic potential of the future wine.

-The stainless steel tanks allow for an optimal vinification process.
-During this period, with the help of yeasts, the sugar is transformed into alcohol and the colour and tannins needed for optimal ageing are extracted.
+The stainless steel tanks allow an optimal vinification process.
+During this period,under the action of yeasts, the sugar is transformed into alcohol and the colour and tannins needed for optimal ageing are extracted.

 After this phase, the wines are aged in barrels for 12 months.
 Barrel ageing allows the aromatic and tannic range of the wine to be completed and also sets off the maturing process which makes it perfectly ready for tasting at bottling.